JaakkoLipp/SYS-Projects/README.md

 screenshots of programs functionality in screenshots/ folder

-- Ideally the documentation would be in seperate files, but "Projektit 1-5 samaan pdf-tiedostoon"
+Ideally the documentation would be in seperate files

 # Project 1: Warmup to C and Unix programming